cosmospkg/cosmos-docs/docs/10-Nova.md

 # 10 – Nova Scripting Engine

+> Nova gives Cosmos packages a portable, audit-friendly install logic system that works on any environment from Alpine to initramfs—no Bash required.”

 Nova is the optional, portable scripting engine for Cosmos.
 It is designed to replace shell-based `install_script` fields in `star.toml` with a safe, cross-platform alternative powered by Lua.

+Nova scripts should live within the tarball root directory and follow the standard install.lua + optional build() and install() functions format.
+Extra helpers are allowed, but all logic must be self-contained.

 Nova provides a constrained API surface tailored for packaging use cases: building, copying, and linking files during installation.